NorthernMan54/homebridge-alexa/README.md

 ## Raising Issues and Troubleshooting

+### Known Issues

-### I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).
+* I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).
+* All homebridge PIN's in your setup need to be set to the same value.
+* Whitelisting/blacklisting of accessories is not supported, but this can be achieved at the plugin level by putting the plugins you don't want exposed to Alexa in their own instance of HomeBridge, and for that instance of Alexa, don't include -I command line option.
+Discovery will fail for that instance, and the accessories will not be exposed.
+* An Alexa device or a software based Alexa is required.
+Using just the App or Website does not work, and device discovery will fail to find devices.
+The Reverb app is a software based Alexa that is known to work.

 ### Slack Channel